techyian/PiCamCV-FSharp/README.md

 2. Download Emgu CV from https://sourceforge.net/projects/emgucv/files/
 3. After installing, find the x86 directory within the install folder.
 Copy the .dll files into your bin/debug folder for the PiCamServer and LibPiCamCV projects as they both depend on the native C binaries.
 4. Set the PiCamServer project as your startup project and run.
 This will load the Alchemy WebSocket server that's used.
 5. To browse to the Web Client, open IIS and add a new application.
-Set the location of the application to the TankWeb project folder.
+Set the location of the application to the PiCamWeb project folder.
 You may need to grant the application pool access to the folder or you may receive an unauthorised error.